sorrowise/euler/README.md

 # euler

-my solutions for euler project question with python, you can download my analysis for these question from here:
+my solutions for euler project question with python, you can download my analysis for these questions from here:

 [analysis.pdf](https://blog.metaquant.org/upload/analysis.pdf)